My research on how to make Instant Pot Beef Bone Broth

 Stock – is actually very concentrated because it is made with lots of bones, simmered for hours, sometimes days on the stove and you use it as a base for soups, sauces, etc. A good stock is viscous from the breakdown of collagen in the bones and cartilage and should gel when chilled.
 That is the main difference and the fact that it is lightly seasoned.

 Broth – is a more of a soup in itself.
 It’s lighter, less gelatinous, and is often more highly seasoned.
 Vegetables are often added in addition to the bones.
+Some people say to make it with meat, no bones.

 Bone Broth – is essentially stock, but not as concentrated.
 Bone broth became popular a few years ago with the Paleo diet.
 Stock began to be called, “Bone Broth.”
 It sounds catchier than bone stock.
 My Instant Pot beef bone broth recipe is a combination of both stock and broth as it is thinner, not as gelatinous but it’s lightly seasoned.
 I do this on purpose so it’s more versatile and you can add it to almost anything and then add your own seasoning to your dish.